terencezl/terencezl.github.io/_posts/2025-12-24-people-are-computers.md

 title: "People are Computers"
 ---

 There are a lot of analogies between people in a team setting, and computers.
-Calling out some of these analogies helps tremendously when it come to scaling a team.
+Calling out some of these analogies helps tremendously when it comes to scaling a team.

 * raw intelligence <> chip processor clock frequency (and turbo when drinking coffee)
 * learning-based skill-up <> advanced instruction set / specialization